learn-co-curriculum/dsc-v3-tableau-public-getting-started/README.md

-# Tableau Public I - Getting Started
+# Tableau Public - Getting Started

 ## Introduction
 In this lesson we will learn the first steps for getting started with Tableau Public.
 First, you will create a Tableau account and download Tableau to your computer.
 Then, we will launch the Tableau environment and explore the user interface.
 All of this begins at the Tableau __Start page__.
 Learning the core components of the Tableau Start page will build a foundation to begin creating visualizations and dashboards in the upcoming labs.